 Remember, the goal of an adjective clause is to add more information to a noun or a pronoun.
-As you can see from the examples above, you can add information by including a longer adjective clause or you can shorten it by turning the adjective clause into an adjective phrase.
+As you can see from the examples above, you can add information by including a longer adjective clause or tighten up a sentence by turning the adjective clause into an adjective phrase.
 Learn more about the difference between phrase vs. clause before you write your next paper.
 Or, if you're interested in more types of clauses, check out these examples of noun clauses and how to use them.